 What does a balanced, varied diet look like?

-Time for Foraging: Left to their own devices, chickens will forage all day long – picking out the things that they instinctively know will keep them healthy.
+Left to their own devices, chickens will forage all day long – picking out the things that they instinctively know will keep them healthy.
 A healthy chicken lays healthy eggs.
-The protein they get from hunting bugs all day is key to great tasting eggs.
+The protein they get from hunting bugs all day is key to great-tasting eggs.
 Weeds, flowers, & leafy greens high in xanthophylls (a natural yellow pigment) make for gorgeous dark orange yolks.
-Chickens that are allowed to free range not only have tastier eggs, but there is evidence they are actually healthier eggs!
+Chickens that are allowed to free range not only have tastier eggs but there is evidence they are actually healthier eggs!
 1/3 less cholesterol, 1/4 less saturated fat, 2/3 more vitamin A, 2 times more omega-3 fatty acids, 3 times more vitamin E, and 7 times more beta carotene!

-Natural Herbs for Health: Factory farm hens are packed by the thousands into small barns and then feed a diet heavily laced with antibiotics and given drugs to treat them for the illnesses and respiratory diseases they contract from such close living quarters.
+Factory farm hens are packed by the thousands into small barns.
+They are fed a diet heavily laced with antibiotics and given drugs to treat them for the illnesses and respiratory diseases they contract from such close living quarters.
 We are told the amount of medicine that makes it into the eggs is “harmless” and at “acceptable levels”, but is that ok with you?

-Calcium for Strong Shells: Egg shells might seem solid, but they are actually porous with thousands of tiny holes that allow growing chicks inside to breathe.
+Eggshells might seem solid, but they are actually porous with thousands of tiny holes.
+The pores allow growing chicks inside to breathe.
 Strong shells are important for keeping bacteria out and keeping the good stuff in.
-Calcium deficiency can result in thin shelled eggs (or sometimes strange no shell eggs).
+Calcium deficiency can result in thin-shelled eggs (or sometimes strange no-shell eggs).
 Oyster shells are a popular supplement you can find at most feed stores to offer your chickens.
-Another option is to feed the chickens their own egg shells, crushed up.
+Another option is to feed the chickens their own eggshells, crushed up.
 Collect egg shells in a little plastic storage container with a lid.
 When you have a few dozen, pop them in the oven (heated to 350 degrees) for 5-10 minutes to kill any bacteria on them.
 Then crush the shells up, either with your hands or put them in the food processor.
-Sprinkle the crushed shells in their feed, or offer in a bowl free choice.
+Sprinkle the crushed shells in their feed, or offer them in a bowl free choice.